Southern Fried Chicken Seasoning

 Spice Ingredients: Pacific sea salt, New Mexican chile peppers, garlic, onion, black pepper, thyme, bay leaves and crushed red chiles.

-Southern Fried Chicken Seasoning is available in a 4 oz. spice grinder bottle and a 16 oz. refill bottle, so you can refill your spice grinder bottle, which can be reused multiple times.
+Southern Fried Chicken Seasoning is available in a 4 oz. spice grinder bottle.

 Please click on the RECIPE tab for detailed cooking instructions.